ocadotechnology/cmq/docs/index.md

 ### Listing resources in all enabled regions

 To list resources in all enabled regions, you can use the `region` resource.
-This will retrieve the resources from all the regions available in each account.
+This will retrieve regions available in each account and then list the resources in each region.

+For example, to list all `sns` topics in all regions for each account, you can do the following:
 ```python
 profile().region().sns().list()
 ```

-This will list all the `sns` topics in all the regions available in each account.

 You can also limit the regions to a specific list of regions using the `regions` parameter: